Question

 \__blog

-This means that if you have a rule that you wish to not apply to a subdirectory you will have to override the behaviour with a new .htaccess in the subdirectory you wish to change the behaviour.
+Any .htaccess rules can override previous directives found in the parent directories as they are applied in the order that they are read.
+This means that if you have a rule that you wish not to apply to a subdirectory, you will have to override the directive in its .htaccess to change the behaviour.

 Comments